CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![Inventory: Assign tags](../Images/inventory-open-query-new.1.png)

-16. On the **Azure Resource Graph Explorer** blade, click on **Run Query**.
+16. On the **Azure Resource Graph Explorer** blade, click on **Run query**.
 You should now have the same list of resources and columns as in the previous step.
 This query is editable for your needs and here it gets very powerful.

     ![Inventory: Assign tags](../Images/run-query.1.png)